Intransitive dice tournament is not quasirandom: Proof outline

 \end{lemma}

 \begin{lemma} There exists $\eps>0$ such that

 \end{lemma}

-\paragraph{Proof strategy for Lemmas~\ref{lem:var-upper-bound} and~\ref{lem:cv-lower-bound}} To start with, as in Section~\ref{sec:clt} we will argue that throughout the whole proof we can assume faces come from a distribution different than $[0,1]$.
+\paragraph{Proof strategy for Lemmas~\ref{lem:var-upper-bound} and~\ref{lem:cv-lower-bound}} To start with, as in Section~\ref{sec:clt} we will argue that throughout the whole proof we can assume faces come from a uniform distribution on an interval different from $[0,1]$.
 This time, for consistency with~\cite{HMRZ20} and to simplify some calculations we take the faces to be uniform in $[-\sqrt{3},\sqrt{3}]$.
 That is, the single-face distribution is centered with variance $\Var V=\Var H=1$.
 As in Section~\ref{sec:clt}, this does not change the joint distribution of the random variables $\VarAcond$, $\VarBcond$ and $\CVABcond$.
 Therefore, from now on we assume the faces and random variable $V$ are uniform in $[-\sqrt{3},\sqrt{3}]$ and that a balanced die has face-sum zero.

 Lemmas~\ref{lem:var-upper-bound} and~\ref{lem:cv-lower-bound} are proved by the first and second-moment methods.
 More precisely, in Section~\ref{sec:moments} we establish the following moment bounds:

 \begin{lemma} $\EE \Var_A^2=\cO(n^2)$. \end{lemma} \begin{lemma} $\EE \CVABcond^2=\Omega(n^2)$. \end{lemma}